LinuxForHealth/FHIR/docs/src/pages/guides/BringYourOwnPersistence.md

 ### Configuration
 Which persistence layer is used by the server is determined by the `/fhirServer/persistence/factoryClassname` property in `fhir-server-config.json`.
 There is more detail on the configuration in the [LinuxForHealth FHIR Server's User Guide](https://linuxforhealth.github.io/FHIR/guides/FHIRServerUsersGuide#33-persistence-layer-configuration)

-When the default `com.ibm.fhir.persistence.jdbc.FHIRPersistenceJDBCFactory` is used, the returned FHIRPersistenceJDBCImpl instance will look up a corresponding datasource, by JNDI name, using the combination of the tenant id and datastore id from the request context.
+When the default `org.linuxforhealth.fhir.persistence.jdbc.FHIRPersistenceJDBCFactory` is used, the returned FHIRPersistenceJDBCImpl instance will look up a corresponding datasource, by JNDI name, using the combination of the tenant id and datastore id from the request context.
 Specifically, the connection strategy will use the `fhirServer/persistence/<datasourceId>/jndiName` property in the tenant config, or -- if the property is omitted -- it will construct the name via the following pattern:

 ``` md
 jdbc/fhir_<tenantId>_<datasourceId>[_ro]